prajvalhl/Vue/Notes/Notes.md

     Icon;
   }
   ```
-- To have a prop, we should have a `props` property.
+- `Props` - To have a prop, we should have a `props` property.
+It can be an array or object.
+At the time of calling the component, one can pass the prop.
   ```js
   export default {
     props: {